Jack de Sequeira: Personal life

-Sequeira was the leader of a group known as Goyncho Pokx, which later merged with other groups to from the United Goans Party (UGP or UG Party).

-Dr. Jack de Sequeira was the founder president of the United Goans Party.

-He represented Santa Cruz assembly constituency three times.
-He lost in the fourth attempt in 1979 and did not contest elections again.

-Role in Goa Opinion Poll
+Role in Goa Opinion Poll (1963–1966)

 Goa was annexed into India by an Indian Army operation on 19 December 1961.
 It was integrated into the Indian Union in 1962.
 Goa's first polls were held on 9 December 1963.
 The two main parties UGP and MGP were formed with two opposing ideologies.
 The MGP wanted to merge the state of Goa into the newly formed state of Maharashtra whereas UGP wanted to retain independent statehood for the former Portuguese enclaves.

 The United Goans Party (UGP) was formed in 1962-63 following the merger of three local parties.
-Dr Sequeira was its founding president.
+De Sequeira was its founding president.
 Of the 30 seats in the assembly 28 belonged to Goa, and one each to Daman and Diu.
 MGP formed the government, having secured 16 seats while UGP secured 12.
 The assembly of Goa, Daman and Diu convened on 9 January 1964.
 Dayanand Bandodkar of MGP became the first Chief Minister.